arneesh/athro/README.md

-# Data Structures | Algorithms | Generics
+# Data Structures & Algorithms

-A library for typescript/javascript which contains basic data structures, algorithms and some generic functions.
+A TS/JS javascript datastructures and algorithms library which is framework and environment agnostic.
 ## Functionalities
 This sections explains the functionalities provided by this library.
-This library can be used along with any other javascript framework/library such as Angular, React, Vue etc.
+This library can be used along with anyjavascript/nodejs framework framework/library such as Angular, React, Vue etc.

+<span style="color:red">**Note:**</span> Generic will be removed from this library from version 2.0+

-**Note:** All the imports mentioned in the sections below follow **Javascript ES6 Format**.
+<span style="color:blue">**Note:**</span> All the imports mentioned in the sections below follow **Javascript ES6 Format**.
 If you want to use this library inside frameworks which still use **CommonJS** and do not support ES6 import/export you can use the library's functions in the traditional way - For Example:

 ```
 var athro = require("athro");